Child abuse in football: England

 Child abuse in football in the United Kingdom has garnered widespread attention and led to investigations and reforms.
 Former professional footballers came forward and publicly disclosed their experiences of being abused by coaches and scouts during the 1970s, 1980s, and 1990s.
 The revelations led to a surge of further allegations, uncovering a pattern of abuse within football clubs across the UK.
 Documentaries and series, such as "Football's Darkest Secret," were produced to examine the historic child abuse in youth football across England during the 1970s and 1990s.
 The scandal had a profound impact on the victims and the broader football community.
 It encouraged more victims to come forward and disclose instances of non-recent child sexual abuse.
 Around 429 victims have reported child sexual abuse within UK football clubs.

 The scandal prompted a significant response from authorities and organisations within the football community.
 The FA initiated an independent investigation led by barrister Clive Sheldon QC to examine historical cases of child sexual abuse.
-The inquiry identified institutional failings and the failure to adequately respond to complaints or rumors of sexual abuse at several professional clubs, including Chelsea, Southampton, Newcastle United, Aston Villa, Crewe Alexandra, Manchester City, Southampton, Stoke City and Peterborough.
+The inquiry identified institutional failings and the failure to adequately respond to complaints or rumours of sexual abuse at several professional clubs, including Chelsea, Southampton, Newcastle United, Aston Villa, Crewe Alexandra, Manchester City, Southampton, Stoke City and Peterborough.
 The scandal and subsequent inquiries shed light on the systemic failures and "institutional failings" within the Football Association.
 The Sheldon review found significant shortcomings and failures to act appropriately on reports and suspicions of abuse within the football community.
 In response to this, the FA, Premier League, and leading clubs issued formal apologies and recognised the need for improved child protection measures.

 Furthermore, in 2021, Icelandic professional footballer Gylfi Sigurðsson has been under investigation by Greater Manchester Police in the UK on suspicion of sexual child abuse.